Validation Tools Field Guide

 - Run the report, read the kill risks, adjust your hypothesis, and run it again.
 Two $9 reports on different versions of your hypothesis are cheaper than one week of building the wrong thing.

-- If the report flags a competitor you have never heard of, spend 20 minutes on their website before you dismiss them.
-Read their pricing page, their testimonials, and their most recent blog post.
-You will learn more from a live competitor’s marketing than from a generic competitive-landscape summary.
+- If the report flags a competitor you have never heard of, spend 20 minutes on their website - pricing page, testimonials, most recent blog post.
+A live competitor’s marketing teaches more than a generic competitive-landscape summary.

-The key product is the Founder Report ($29 one-time): a 13-section analysis with competitor mapping (up to 15 competitors with pricing and weak spots), TAM/SAM/SOM estimates, customer persona identification, and AI Coach pivot suggestions.
+The key product is the Founder Report ($29 one-time): a 13-section analysis with competitor mapping, TAM/SAM/SOM estimates, customer personas, and AI Coach pivot suggestions.

 One sentence, as specific as possible.
-The narrower your niche segment, the more relevant the market signals Preuve finds.
+The narrower the niche, the more relevant the signals Preuve finds.

 Bad: “Helping small businesses.”